How to Make Cheese Foam for Milk Tea

 It’s often used as a topping for tea, coffee and boba tea.

-Most of the times cheese foam tops cold drinks, but you can also cream cheese foam with hot drinks.
+Most of the times cheese foam tops cold drinks, but you can also cream cheese foam with hot drinks (I do it all the time: it needs some tricks to consider but I’ll share them bellow).

 Other common names for cheese foam